trokas/ai_primer/README.md

 1. Go to [colab page](https://colab.research.google.com/).
 2. Press Open and provide GitHub path to *ipynb* file you want to work with.
 3. Click *Runtime* and *Change runtime type*, then select GPU.
+4. You can install missing packages by running `!pip install [package name]` directly in the notebook.
-4. You can save your work to Google Drive or yout GitHub.
+5. You can save your work to Google Drive or your GitHub.

 ### Option 3.
 Own PC